Please note that Tapas no longer supports Internet Explorer.

 “Thank you, Miss.”

-"Miss, were you calling me multiple times to wake me up?"
+“Miss… were you calling me multiple times to wake me up?”

-She looked at me and nodded.
+She nodded.

-After expressing my gratitude once again, I left the infirmary.
-Despite her words, it somehow felt like I had been called in my dream.
+It still felt like I had been called in my dream.

 And by someone else.

-Her voice was tinged with a mix of relief and mild scolding.
+Her voice carried relief—mixed with mild scolding.

-"You know what?
+“You know what?
 You look good.
-Actually, you're glowing.”
+Actually… you’re glowing.”

 “Now that’s the Bian I know.”

-……First Jia, now Rhia.
-Was I looking that bad?
+Was I looking really that bad earlier?

 “Thanks.”